Anwarvic/GutenbergScrapper/README.md

 # GutenbergScrapper
-This repo contains a scrapper for the Gutenberg's project website which contains 56,019 books free to read and download.
-In this repo also, you can find text file containing all the book data until April 2018 containing only the 'id', 'title' and 'authors' for every book in the dataset.
+This repo contains a multi-threading scrapper for the Gutenberg's project website which contains 56,920 books free to read and download.
+It can scrape the whole website in just 5 hours.
+Also in this repo, you can find a text file containing the whole data until April 2018 containing only the _Ebook-No._, _title_, _authors_ and _language_ for every book because these attributes are the only ones that I cared about.

+You can add these attributes as well:

+- Subject
+- LoC Class
+- Category
+- Release Date
+- Copyright Status
+- Downloads
+- Price

+If you want to add any of/all these attributes, you can modify the script to add whatever you want by only modifying the member variable _INCLUDE_ like so:
+<pre>self.INCLUDE = set(['Title', 'Author', 'EBook-No.', 'Language'])</pre>

+Then, run the script.

+##Prerequests
+You need to install:

+- Python3
+- Beautiful Soap 4.0
+- requests
+- multiprocessing